shaqsauce/shaqsauce.github.io/exercises/week6.md

 5. Create an instance of `Controls`, which takes in the `Canvas` instance (Step 2), `Shape` instance (Step 3), and `GameOfLife` instance (Step 4)

+## Challenge

+Given the instructions at [bitstorm.org](https://bitstorm.org/gameoflife/) start trying to implement the simulation.
+HINT: You'll want to enforce the rules in `GameOfLife.next()`. `Shape` will be responsible for storing information about the world. `Canvas` is responsible for drawing. `Controls` are responsible for user events such  as clicks.